- Brand name

 AFTER USING IT

-Keep your LAMIDUS in a cool, dry place where it stays below 25°C. Keep Dry.
-Protect from light.
+Keep your LAMIDUS in a cool, dry place where it stays below 25°C. Keep the tablets dry and protect them from light.

 Do not store it, or any other medicine, in the bathroom or near a sink.

 Do not leave it in the car on hot days.

 Keep this medicine where young children cannot reach it.